polatine/polatine/README.md

 ## Solidity
-- [ ] Working mint function
+- [x] Working claim function
 - [ ] A switch which halts production of new collections
-- [ ] Royalty to artist when user mints NFT from their collection
+- [x] Royalty to artist when user mints NFT from their collection